ros2TPM/tpm_robot_ros2/README.md

 The **HAT-L132D1** HAT board is designed by [TPM (Taiwan Pulse Motion)][tpm], operates in real-time.
 With each cycle, it computes the robot kinematics and path interpolation, than sends those instructions to the drivers through a field bus called [‘Motionnet’][motionnet].
 Additionally, it includes an API library named **’RpiMNet’** (libRpiMNet.so), in the style of C functions.

-The HAT board is then attached on top of a Raspberry pi 4B module through the 40-pin GPIO, and communicates through SPI bus.
+The HAT board is then attached on top of a `Raspberry pi 4B` module through the 40-pin GPIO, and communicates through the SPI bus.
 The Raspberry pi has Ubuntu and ROS2 installed.
 Together they are named **‘RPX-L132D1-ROS2’**.

 Note: [ROS2][ros2] (Robot Operating System) is a set of open-source software libraries and tools for building robot applications.

 ![RPX-L132D1-ROS2](Image/RPX-L132D1-ROS2.png)

-This Git repository demostrates how to use **RPX-L132D1-ROS2** controller by wrapping the RPiMNet API library into a ROS2 node.
+This Git repository demostrates how to use **RPX-L132D1-ROS2** controller through ROS2 and MoveIt platform.
+This repos contains:
+* codes that wraps the RPiMNet API library into a ROS2 node
-This repo also contains CAD modules for several types of robots, a sample GUI, and some sample client codes.
+* CAD modules for several types of robots
+* a sample GUI
+* some sample client codes.

 # Architecture
 The overall robot controlling architecture can be divided into four parts: